Get insider access

 Should I get a warm mist or cool mist humidifier?

-Well, like any product, this depends entirely on your particular needs.
+Well, like any product, this depends entirely on your particular needs; warm mist and cool mist humidifiers each have their own inherent compromises.

-It's also important to consider the environment you live in.
-Cool misting units won't be an especially efficient option for cold, dry areas, as the cooling effect of their mist lowers ambient temperature and forces your home's heating system to work harder, driving up energy costs.
-In the same vein, warm mist humidifiers are ideal for cold environments but consume more energy if you don't have to heat your home to maintain a comfortable temperature.
-If you want a more in-depth examination of humidifier efficiency, read our R&D article.
+It's also important to consider your local climate.
+Cool misting units won't be an especially efficient option for cold, dry areas, as the cooling effect of their mist lowers the ambient temperature and forces your home's heating system to work harder, driving up energy costs.
+On the other hand, warm mist humidifiers are better suited for colder environments, but they consume more energy, especially if your home is already warm and doesn't require extra heating.
+For a more in-depth examination of humidifier efficiency, read our R&D article.

 What cool mist humidifier is better, evaporative or ultrasonic?

 Evaporative humidifiers are generally more mechanically simple, essentially consisting of a fan blowing air through a moistened wick.
-They don't carry the same risk of generating aerosolized impurities in your water, so you can fill them with tap water, but mold can still build up on their wicks and filters, which need cleaning and changing as needed.
+They don't carry the same risk of generating aerosolized impurities in your water, so you can fill them with tap water.
+However, mold can still build up on their wicks and filters, which will need cleaning and changing as required.

 All Reviews